Skip to content

 Go Language

 The topic was found during optimization.
-When 2 string type keys indicate a value, how do you maintain the mapping?
-Generally we can come up with 3 approaches listed below:
+When the combination of 2 string type keys maps to a value, how do you maintain the mapping from keys to the value?
+Generally we can come up with 3 approaches listed below, which one is better?

 type Result string